All Episodes

 Right.

-And they they wouldn't let Kaiser Wilhelm, even though he was their cousin, know what they were they were up to.
+And they wouldn't let Kaiser Wilhelm, even though he was their cousin, know what they were up to.

 But so there was Russia, France, and America.

-Yeah, Russia, France, Britain and America, I suppose, secretly ganging up on Germany, but at the same time, you've got this other plan to stab Russia in the back so that they don't get so that they they don't bet benefit from the spoils of of the war.
+But at the same time, you've got this other plan to stab Russia in the back so that they don't get so that they don't benefit from the spoils of the war.

 Well, at a fundamental level, you have to look at what both the world wars were.

-Of which the UK was the the ultimate and was then succeeded by the United States, with our uh merchant marine navy now sort of securing uh the the high seas and global trade on behalf of that.
+Of which the UK was the ultimate and was then succeeded by the United States, with our merchant marine navy now sort of securing the high seas and global trade on behalf of that.

-But fundamentally, uh there's philosophical ways you could get into this.
+But fundamentally, there's philosophical ways you could get into this.

-The the landed empires were always more conservative, always more grounded in the church and tradition.
+The landed empires were always more conservative, always more grounded in the church and tradition.

-These were these were all of the destruction took place while the UK separate with its little channel across the way watched it's its enemies slaughter each other.
+This is where all of the destruction took place, while the UK, separate, with its little channel across the way, watched its enemies slaughter each other.

 Yeah.

-Well, this is this is a this is a a naughty thing I'm going to ask you, because I because I know what you're going to say.
+Well, this is a naughty thing I'm going to ask you because I know what you're going to say.

-But there's a this this talk here that really slaughter is happening right now in Ukraine is because they want Christians to kill Christians.
+But there's talk here that really the reason that the slaughter is happening right now in Ukraine is because they want Christians to kill Christians.

 The people who are kind of really behind all this.

-Not only do they want Christians to kill Christians, but they're very afraid of the current state of their of their state, of their of their country that they established in the Middle East.
+Not only do they want Christians to kill Christians, but they're very afraid of the current state of their state, of their country that they established in the Middle East.

-And there's many theories about how what's going on in Ukraine is about pushing the Christians out, clearing out that land, specifically Novorosia and creating what's known as New Heavenly Jerusalem.
+And there's many theories about how what's going on in Ukraine is about pushing the Christians out, clearing out that land, specifically Novorossiya, and creating what's known as New Heavenly Jerusalem.

 Yeah.